kjl-89/choose-your-adventure/Outbreak/scene3A.md

 The engine roars to life.
 You throw it in reverse and gun it out of the lot.
 The streets are a mess; cars flipped, building on fire, and distant screams.
 Smoke chokes the sky.
-The city is on fire.
+The city is burning.

 you make it home.